D3uxx/vrp_slotmachine/README.md

 INFO --

-If you want to use dirty money to pay and get good money follow this:
+If you want to use dirty money to pay and get good money do the following in server.lua
 ```
 · Comment lines 14 & 15
 ```